Last Update:2025/04/21

 Take note of the following precautionary points regarding the student ID number email address.

-• Given the student ID number email address may change during your enrollment, the student ID number email address is not suitable for use (Example: Contact email address noted in an academic paper) when continuity of an email address is vital.
-For this type of usage, we recommend you use the university-wide email address which has a high level of continuity.
+• Given the student ID number address may change during your enrollment, the student ID number address is not suitable for use when continuity of an email address is vital, such as a contact email address noted in an academic paper.
+For this type of usage, we recommend you use the university email address which has a high level of continuity.

 3. Initial settings/login method